UK Releases List of 8 Food Items Not Permitted When Entering the Country in 2026

 • Indecent and obscene materials (including books, magazines, films, and DVDs)

-• Meat and dairy products from most non-EU countries
+• Meat and dairy products from most non-EU countries.

 Read also

-The UK is also very strict when it comes to matters of intellectual property rights.
 Travellers who bring goods that infringe intellectual property rights, such as pirated copies of movies or music, will have those items confiscated and may be prosecuted.

 Keir Starmer, UK, Food, Items, Travel, Relocate